dominictwlee/babel-plugin-react-query-key-gen/README.md

 ### Problem

-Naming things well is difficult in programming.
-A poorly named thing could cause further confusion for the next person reading your code.
+React Query uses the convention of a string key as a unique, readable identifier for queries.
+However, naming things well is difficult.
-However, there is a fairly strong convention to include a string key as an identifier in the react-query query key.
+Poor naming causes further confusion for the next person reading your code.

 ### Solution